dailypips/suninf.github.com/_posts/2014/2014-12-26-filestream-in-chrome.md

 ## Sample

-The example below shows how to use FileStream's APIs asynchronously, helper function `ReadFileAsync` should be used on thread with type IO.
+The example below shows how to use FileStream's APIs asynchronously, helper function `ReadFileAsync` should be used on thread with type TYPE_IO.

 {% highlight c++ %}
 #include "base/bind.h"